malj390/42Malaga_Pool/Notes.md

 :wq or :x - write and exit
 gg - Go to the beggining of a document
 G - go to the end
+0 - go to the beggining of the line a - go to the end and Enter in INSERT MODE

+dd - remove line
+d2d - remove 2 lines under cursor
+yy - copy line
+y2y - copy 2 lines under cursor
+p - paste line/block under cursor

 ```
 ## Settings